Essex, Maryland: History

 The Glenn L. Martin Company was the single biggest reason for the rapid growth of the area.
 Employment at the company peaked at more than 53,000 workers during World War II.
 In the years following, industry in the area dwindled, and much of the original Glenn L. Martin facility became the property of the State, including Martin State Airport.
 The remaining aerospace business followed a progression of corporate mergers and today is owned and operated by Lockheed Martin.

 Another important company was Eastern Rolling Mill, which opened in 1919.
 The plant, at the head of the Back River, produced carbon sheet steel.
 In 1944, Eastern merged with Industrial Stainless Steel, Inc. to form Easco.
 The plant then merged with the British company Avesta-Sheffield in the early 1990s, finally shutting down operations in the late 1990s.

 Today, there is interest in revitalizing Essex by including it in government-sponsored empowerment zones.
 Many neighborhoods have begun a "clean-up" of their areas, hoping to transform Essex into a place that will be ready to move into the twenty-first century.
-Improvements include removal of run-down, low-income housing, including the Tall Trees Community, Edgewater apartments, and the Riverdale Community; new medians and pavement on Eastern boulevard; a new Essex monolith replaced the old Essex cube, and new developments being built around the town.
+Improvements include removal of run-down, low-income housing, including the Tall Trees Community, Edgewater apartments, and the Riverdale Community; new medians and pavement on Eastern Boulevard; a new Essex monolith replaced the old Essex cube, and new developments being built around the town.

-Ballestone Mansion built in 1800 was listed on the National Register of Historic Places in 1975.
+Ballestone Mansion (Ballestone-Stansbury House) built in 1800 was listed on the National Register of Historic Places in 1975.

+The town has a strip of shops known as the business district on Eastern Boulevard starting from Virginia Avenue to Marlyn Avenue.
+The business district originally started from Mace Avenue to Marlyn Avenue.
+Its largest shopping center, Middlesex, was built in 1955 which once had a department store Montgomery Ward and grocery store Food Fair as anchors of the shopping center.

 On August 2, 2009, the community of Essex celebrated its 100th birthday with a party at Cox's Point Park on Riverside Drive.
-It featured live music by Joey McCann, Mickey Light, Maria Rose, Don "Big Daddy Country" Cox, and others.